Where

 Discover Buenos Aires wheelchair accessible attractions, things to do, tours and activities for disabled travelers.
 Read our informative review to learn if Estancia Santa Susana Buenos Aires, Argentina is wheelchair accessible and wheelchair friendly or if Wheelchair Jimmy recommends this attraction be avoided by travelers in wheelchairs.

 An estancia is a Spanish term describing private landholdings.
 In some areas, they are large rural complexes with similarities to what in the United States is called a ranch.
 The Spanish American equivalent is a hacienda.
 They are large farms which are spread over extensive areas in the southern South American grasslands or pampas.
+For those who want to take a tour on such lands, all they have to do is to find transportation options like those tractor rides near me.

 The estancia’s ranch worker on horseback in Argentina, the gaucho, has similar status in national folklore and identity to the cowboy of North America.
 A small number of estancias in Argentina, particularly those with historic architecture, have been converted into guest ranches.